-Clear out flowerbeds since fallen leaves rot and promote flower diseases in the winter time.
+Clear out flowerbeds since fallen leaves rot and promote flower diseases in the wintertime.

 Rogue branches pose a hazard to your house in the fall and winter.
 Snowstorms and strong winds can make them tilt and fall on your home.
 In order to keep your roof safe while keeping the trees healthy, consider hiring a professional tree cutter.
 Climbing heights without special equipment and proper experience is dangerous.

-Drain water out of your sprinkler systems and hoses and store them in a dry place.
+Drain the water out of your sprinkler systems and hoses and store them in a dry place.
 Standing water can damage the equipment, cause unpleasant smells, and promote the growth of bacteria.